Alimentation Couche-Tard (TSE:ATD.B) Price Target Raised to C$54.00

-Alimentation Couche-Tard (TSE:ATD.B) had its target price increased by research analysts at National Bank Financial to C$54.00 in a report released on Tuesday, Stock Target Advisor reports.
-The brokerage currently has an “outperform” rating on the stock.
-National Bank Financial’s price target would suggest a potential upside of 4.43% from the stock’s current price.
+Alimentation Couche-Tard (TSE:ATD.B) had its price objective increased by equities research analysts at National Bankshares from C$53.00 to C$54.00 in a research note issued to investors on Tuesday, BayStreet.CA reports.
+The firm currently has an “outperform” rating on the stock.
+National Bankshares’ target price would indicate a potential upside of 4.45% from the stock’s previous close.

-A number of other analysts have also recently weighed in on the company.
-Desjardins increased their price objective on Alimentation Couche-Tard from C$50.00 to C$56.00 and gave the stock a “na” rating in a research report on Monday, July 19th.
-National Bankshares increased their price objective on Alimentation Couche-Tard from C$53.00 to C$54.00 and gave the stock an “outperform” rating in a research report on Tuesday.
-Royal Bank of Canada increased their price objective on Alimentation Couche-Tard from C$57.00 to C$65.00 and gave the stock an “outperform” rating in a research report on Thursday, July 15th.
-JPMorgan Chase & Co. increased their price objective on Alimentation Couche-Tard from C$51.00 to C$54.00 and gave the stock a “na” rating in a research report on Tuesday, July 27th.
-Finally, Canaccord Genuity increased their price objective on Alimentation Couche-Tard from C$46.00 to C$48.00 in a research report on Thursday, July 15th.
-Two investment analysts have rated the stock with a hold rating, seven have issued a buy rating and two have assigned a strong buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of C$53.93.
+A number of other analysts have also recently commented on ATD.B.
+The Goldman Sachs Group boosted their price objective on Alimentation Couche-Tard from C$55.00 to C$62.00 in a research report on Tuesday, July 20th.
+Royal Bank of Canada boosted their price target on Alimentation Couche-Tard from C$57.00 to C$65.00 and gave the stock an “outperform” rating in a research report on Thursday, July 15th.
+JPMorgan Chase & Co. boosted their price target on Alimentation Couche-Tard from C$51.00 to C$54.00 and gave the stock a “na” rating in a research report on Tuesday, July 27th.
+TD Securities upgraded Alimentation Couche-Tard from a “hold” rating to a “buy” rating and boosted their price target for the stock from C$49.00 to C$54.00 in a research report on Thursday, July 15th.
+Finally, Scotiabank boosted their price target on Alimentation Couche-Tard from C$56.00 to C$59.00 in a research report on Thursday, July 15th.
+Two equities research analysts have rated the stock with a hold rating, seven have given a buy rating and two have given a strong buy rating to the stock.
+The company has an average rating of “Buy” and a consensus target price of C$53.93.

 Alimentation Couche-Tard Inc operates and licenses convenience stores.
 Its convenience stores sell tobacco products, grocery items, beverages, and fresh food offerings; road transportation fuel; and stationary energy, marine fuel, aviation fuel, and chemicals.
 The company operates its convenience store and road transportation fuel retailing chain under various banners, including Circle K, Couche-Tard, Holiday, Ingo, Mac's, Re.Store, and Topaz.